tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-alphafold2/02_setup.md

 !!! example "Explanation of Commands"

     - `srun`: SLURM command to run a parallel job
-    - `--pty`: get a pseudo terminal
+    - `-p`: asking for a partition, here we are requesting the batch partition
-    - `-t`: time we need here we request 3 hours
+    - `--time`: time we need here we request 3 hours
-    - `--mem`:  memory we need here we request 16 Gigabytes
-    - `-N`:  number of nodes needed here we requested 1 node
+    - `-n`:  number of CPUs needed here we requested 2
-    - `--cpus`:  number of CPUs needed here we requested 4
+    - `--mem`:  memory we need here we request 4 Gigabytes
     - `--reservation`: the reservation of compute resources to use here we use the `bioworkshop` reservation
+    - `--pty`: get a pseudo bash terminal

 !!! warning